semaphore-protocol/website/versioned_docs/version-V2/guides/identities.md

 ### Create deterministic identities

-If you pass a message as a parameter, trapdoor and nullifier will be generated from the SHA256 hash of the message.
-The message must clearly be kept secret in turn, since anyone who owns the message can recreate the same identity.
-The message can be a password or a message signed with a private key.
+If you pass a message as a parameter, Semaphore generates `trapdoor` and `nullifier` from the _SHA256_ hash of the message.
+The message might be a password or a message that the user cryptographically signs with a private key.

+When using deterministic identities, you should always keep the message secret.
+Given that the hash is deterministic, anyone with the same message can recreate the same identity.

 ```ts
 const identity = new Identity("secret-message")
 ```

 :::tip
-Since building a system to save or recover the secret values of Semaphore identities is nontrivial, a message signed with the private key of the users' Ethereum account allows these functionalities to be delegated to an existing wallet (e.g., Metamask).
-Users can recreate their Semaphore identity whenever they want using their Ethereum account by signing the same message.
+Building a system to save or recover secret values of Semaphore identities is nontrivial.
+You may choose to delegate such functionality to existing wallets such as Metamask--for example:

+1. In Metamask, a user signs a message with the private key of their Ethereum account.
+2. In your application, the user creates a deterministic identity with the signed message.
+3. The user can now recreate their Semaphore identity whenever they want by signing the same message with their Ethereum account in Metamask.
 :::

 ## Saving your identities